catweazle9/emacs-everywhere/README.md

 1. Clone/download all the files to a folder.
 2. Download and install [AutoHotkey](https://www.autohotkey.com/)
-3. Double-click EmacsEverwhere.ahk to launch.
+3. Double-click EmacsEverywhere.ahk to launch.
 4. Ctrl+Alt+Enter toggles whether Emacs mode is active.

 ```